Information Possibly Outdated

 The information presented on this page was originally released on December 19, 2017.
 It may not be outdated, but please search our site for more current information.
 If you plan to quote or reference this information in a publication, please check with the Extension specialist or author before proceeding.

 STARKVILLE, Miss. -- The Mississippi State University Extension Service will host a workshop designed to deliver food science, economics and business expertise to producers.

 Anyone who operates or is interested in operating a farm or any other agriculture-based food business can attend the Food as a Business for Producers workshop in the Bost Conference Center auditorium at Mississippi State University in Starkville on Jan.
 24, 2018.

-The one-day workshops are designed to help participants learn the basics of starting their own ag-based businesses and strengthening their food safety and marketing efforts to gain access to growing local markets.
-Workshop topics will include guidelines to setting up businesses; product costing, pricing and recordkeeping; market outlets and online marketing; produce safety rules and good agricultural practices; and food preservation safety and regulations.
+The one-day workshop is designed to help participants learn the basics of starting their own ag-based businesses and strengthening their food safety and marketing efforts to gain access to growing local markets.
+Workshop topics will include guidelines to setting up businesses; product costing, pricing and recordkeeping; labor and wages guidelines, online marketing; produce safety rules and good agricultural practices; and food preservation safety and regulations.

-The $15 registration fee for each workshop covers lunch, refreshments and course materials.
+The $15 registration fee for the workshop covers lunch, refreshments and course materials.

-Email Courtney Crist at email@example.com or Elizabeth Canales at firstname.lastname@example.org, or visit the MSU Extension Event Calendar at http://extension.msstate.edu/calendar/events for a registration form or more information about the workshops.
+Email Courtney Crist at email@example.com or Elizabeth Canales at firstname.lastname@example.org or visit the MSU Extension Event Calendar at http://extension.msstate.edu/calendar/events for a registration form or more information about the workshop.

-MSU Extension, the Mississippi Small Business Development Center, the Mississippi State Department of Health and the Mississippi Department of Agriculture and Commerce are supporting partners of the workshops.
+MSU Extension, the Mississippi Small Business Development Center, Mississippi State Department of Health and the Mississippi Department of Agriculture and Commerce are the supporting partners of this workshop.